MaastrichtU-IDS/get-started-with-docker/README.md

 [DockerHub](https://hub.docker.com/) is still the most popular and mature Container Registry, and the new rates should not impact a regular user.

-First create the repository on [DockerHub](https://hub.docker.com/) (attached to your user or an [organization](https://hub.docker.com/orgs/umids/repositories)), then build and push the image:
+First, create the repository on [DockerHub](https://hub.docker.com/) (attached to your user or an [organization](https://hub.docker.com/orgs/umids/repositories)), then build and push the image:

 ```bash
 docker build -t dockerhub-username/jupyterlab:latest .